 The Me & My Emotions website was created by a team of students and alumni from the ArtCenter College of Design working with Carolyn Curtis, PhD, the author of Mind Matters.
 It adapts Mind Matters into a digital experience for teens.

 Download this free poster to promote the website with your teens!
 You may print this out or send the PDF directly.
+If you would like to receive 2 free printed posters and a set of pop socket stickers for distribution, send us your mailing address!

 Is it Free?